Combinatorics of combinatorial topology

-\begin{definition}[Realizable subdivision map] If $P$ and $P'$ are affine polytopal [resp.\ simplicial] complexes, we say that a subdivision map $\alpha\:P'\to P$ is {\it affinely [resp.\ simplicially] realizable} if there exists an affine subdivision $K'\vartriangleright K$ of affine polytopal [simplicial] complexes $K$ and $K'$ such that $P$ and $P'$ are the posets of nonempty faces of $K$ and $K'$, and the smallest polytope [simplex] of $K$ containing the polytope [simplex] of $K'$ corresponding to a $p\in P'$ corresponds to $\alpha(p)\in P$. \end{definition}
+If $P$ and $P'$ are affine polytopal [resp.\ simplicial] complexes, we say that a subdivision map $\alpha\:P'\to P$ is {\it affinely [resp.\ simplicially] realizable} if there exists an affine subdivision $K'\vartriangleright K$ of affine polytopal [simplicial] complexes $K$ and $K'$ such that $P$ and $P'$ are the posets of nonempty faces of $K$ and $K'$, and the smallest polytope [simplex] of $K$ containing the polytope [simplex] of $K'$ corresponding to a $p\in P'$ corresponds to $\alpha(p)\in P$.

 \begin{theorem} A monotone map of posets $f\:P'\to P$ is a subdivision map if and only if there exists a homeomorphism $h\:|P'|\to |P|$ such that $h^{-1}(|\fll p\flr|)=|f^{-1}(\fll p\flr)|$ for each $p\in P$. \end{theorem}